Phoelionix/Untangler/README.md

 To run demo:

-python3.9 untangle.py data/longrangetraps_TW.pdb data/readme.mtz
+`python3.9 untangle.py data/longrangetraps_TW.pdb data/refme.mtz`

-NB: Currently it's assumed that the files are in data/
+NB: Currently the code assumes the input .pdb and .mtz files are in `data/`

 <CENTER><P>